antkowiak/cpp_utils/README.md

 statemachine.h - Utility to create a simple state machine.
 Functions can be called on transitions and when states are entered.

+sync_rda.h - A collection of some useful utils for synchronization.

 table.h - Utility to represent and access data elements in a table/matrix format.

 toolean.h - Utility for a "trinary" boolean that can hold three states: true, false, other.
 (Kind of a joke.)